Rostik-Pe/crawler/README.md

 ## Usage

 1. Run the script from the command line:
-2. Enter search keywords and search type (Repositories or Issues) in input_data.ini file.
+2. Enter search keywords and search type (Repositories or Issues) in input_data.json file.

 ## Testing
 1. To run unit tests, execute: